arjunrao796123/dataviz-project-template-proposal/README.md

 * October 17
   - Plot the first visualization
   - October 19: Complete inclusion of the drop down menu
-  - October 21: Ensure no erros in the code
+  - October 21: Ensure no errors in the code
 * October 24
   - Plot the second visualization without any errors
   - October 26: Include the drop down menus and ensure no errors in the code